Is a Computer Science Degree Right for Me?

 So, what’s your relationship with computers?
 Do you enjoy learning everything your computer can do?
 When other people have computer problems, do they often turn to you?
 Maybe you’ve already started to do a little programming yourself.

 Why Earn Your Computer Science Degree?

 With a computer science degree, you can turn your love for computers into an exciting, lucrative career.
 In the high-tech field, a college degree helps open the door to a rewarding professional future.
 Many of the industry’s most successful leaders prepared for their career by getting their degree in computer science—and you can too!

 According to the U.S. Bureau of Labor Statistics, the computer field is growing fast, and companies desperately need educated people like you.
-For example, software developer jobs are expected to grow by 30% through 2020, and database administrator jobs will grow by 31%.3 These growth rates are much higher than average for all professions.
+For example, employment of computer and information technology occupations is expected to grow 12 percent from 2014 to 2024, which is faster than the average for all occupations.
+Software developer jobs are expected to grow by 30 percent through 2020, and database administrator jobs will grow by 31 percent.
+These growth rates are much higher than average for all professions.
 This means that your prospects of landing a good job are likewise much higher, once you get your degree.

 Helpful Traits for a Degree in Computer Science

 Must you be a genius to become a computer expert?
 No!
 You just have to be determined and get the right training and experience.
 A computer science degree will unlock the potential of both sides of your brain, left and right.
 Your degree will teach you how to be more logical and analytical.
 At the same time, it will also teach you how to be more innovative and creative.
 Employers will be impressed!